pantzed/10k-binary-to-canvas/README.md

 # 10k-binary-to-canvas
-Display 10k random bits of data on an html5 canvas
+Display 10k random bytes of data on an html5 canvas

 * random-gen.sh writes 10k bits of data to a text file and initializes an express server.